Purchases made through links earn us a small commission, at no extra cost to you.

 - No public restrooms are available, so you will have to return to the boat if you need to use the facilities.

 - There are change rooms on the ferry dock and a hose to rinse off after snorkeling.

 - There is a small visitor centre and store to buy souvenirs, but no place to get food other than on the boat.

 - It can be very hot at Dry Tortugas and shade is limited outside the fort, so be sure to bring sun protection.

-* Prices and times were correct at the time of publishing but can change without notice.
+* Information was updated August 2019, but can change without notice.
 Please confirm directly with service providers.

 Accommodations in Key West

 For your convenience, here is a list of hotels in Key West.
 Please consider booking your Key West accommodations through the included link.
 It costs you nothing extra and helps support this website.
 Thank you!